mreigen/portrait/README.md

 The reason I'm using Pusher instead of Rails' ActionCable for this project is because it's faster to develop for this code challenge, and it's free to use with a rate limit.

-Image processing is in progress.
+A screenshot of image processing is in progress:
 ![enter image description here](https://s3-us-west-1.amazonaws.com/survey-monkey-test/processing-please-wait.png)

-Processing is finished.
+A screenshot of image processing is finished:
 ![enter image description here](https://s3-us-west-1.amazonaws.com/survey-monkey-test/process-done.png)

 #### Monitoring